BlaqueDevs/se-assignment-day-4-software-project-management-Joymez/README.md

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

+Our software is a personalized learning tool designed to help students improve their academic performance.
+It creates customized study plans based on individual progress, recommends useful study materials, and encourages collaboration with peers and teachers.
+By making learning more structured and engaging, it helps students stay motivated and achieve their educational goals more effectively.

 ## 11. What are the main features or functionalities that make your software stand out?

 User-friendliness: Intuitive navigation and modern UI.